arasmr/poll-app/README.md

 - User can see the vote result in the chart.
 - User can reset the application by clicking reset button
 - Page is responsive, can be used on the mobile as well.

+## Deployed version

+- This application is deployed the netlify.
+You can access the online version with this url: [https://poll-emrearas.netlify.app/](https://poll-emrearas.netlify.app/)

 ## Available Scripts